 - many lamprologus, including the multi-striped lamprologus and Princess Burundi.

 Aquarists around the world closely follow the research of the Tanganyika ichthyofauna, exchanging valuable information and, of course, hunting for rare colorful fish.
-Avid enthusiasts really want to get these beauties for their aquariums, not found anywhere else in the world.
+Avid enthusiasts really want to get these beauties for their aquariums.

 By the way, even more cichlids can be found in the neighboring lakes: Victoria and Nyasa (Malawi).
-Moreover, in each of these reservoirs there are many of their own endemics.
+In each of these reservoirs there are many of their own endemics.

 Animals of Tanganyika

 Dozens of snail species and other classes of mollusks are found in the lake.
-Many of them, again, are endemics.
-Besides mollusks, Tanganyika has even bred its own species of jellyfish!
+Many of them, again, are endemic.
+Besides mollusks, Lake Tanganyika has even bred its own species of jellyfish!

-The bottom and the shore of Tanganyika are literally crawling with crustaceans: there are at least two hundred species of them.
-These are crabs, shrimp and more representatives of other subclasses.
-When it comes to diversity of crustaceans and freshwater snails, no other African Great Lake can compare to Tanganyika.
+On the shallow bottom and the shore of Lake Tanganyika are literally crawling with crustaceans: there are at least two hundred species of them.
+These are crabs, shrimp and more thrive here.
+When it comes to the diversity of crustaceans and freshwater snails, no other African Great Lake can compare to Lake Tanganyika.

-Nile crocodiles, water cobras and some turtle species are the local reptiles.
-All large animals, as a rule, avoid crowded places and prefer thickets, and the likelihood of meeting them in the open is quite low.
-But there are monkeys that can sometimes be seen approach water.
+In terms of reptiles, there are Nile crocodiles, water cobras and some turtle species.
+All large animals, as a rule, avoid crowded places and prefer thickets, and the likelihood of meeting even a turtle, let alone a crocodile out in the open is highly unlikely.
+But there are monkeys that can sometimes be seen approaching the water.